gbozelli/PyCOSim/docs/01-class/RFC_0001_Signal_System_Component_Architecture.md

 pipeline.validate(system)
 ```

+Because `SignalSpec` now supports sets (Section 46), the fake
+`Fiber`/`DAC` can legitimately declare
+`polarization=frozenset({SINGLE, DUAL})`; because `Component.
+validate_system` lives only in the base class (Section 45), no fake
+needs its own override; and a fake stochastic component can exercise
+`context.rng_for(...)` (Section 49) to prove seeding works end-to-end
+before any real physics is ported.

-Only after this works should the actual physical algorithms be inserted.
+Only after this works should the actual physical algorithms --- ported
+per Section 40, with the known legacy bugs fixed rather than
+reproduced --- be inserted behind these interfaces.

 ------------------------------------------------------------------------

-# 53. Final Architecture Concept
+## 56. Final Architecture Concept

 The intended PyCOSim model can be summarized as: